 How to define constants in Python

-Learn how to define constants in Python.
+Learn to define constants in Python.
 Explore different methods, tips, real-world applications, and how to debug common errors.

 Using uppercase variable names